miretutsegalem1221-cmd/Entoto/README.md

-# Yosi-TIbeb
+# Entotogallery
-made for buzayehu
+made for Betelihem
 =======